Table of Contents

 Timeless Telecaster Design

-The Player Telecaster features an instantly recognizable single-cutaway solid body shape, offering a comfortable playing experience and a vintage aesthetic that has made the Telecaster famous.
+The Player Telecaster features an instantly recognizable single-cutaway solid body shape.
+It offers a comfortable playing experience and the vintage aesthetic that has made the Telecaster famous.

 Alnico Pickups